Need a new furnace for your Edmonton home? This Furnace Buying Guide provides all the information you’ll need to buy a new furnace in 2024-2025.

 AFUE stands for Annual Fuel Utilization Efficiency.
 AFUE is a ratio that describes the amount of fuel going into your furnace vs. how much of that fuel is converted to heat.
 For example, if your unit has an AFUE of 97%, this means that 97% of the fuel going into the furnace is converted to heat, and only 3% is lost.

-A typical gas furnace must have a minimum AFUE of 95% in Canada to be considered energy efficient.
+In Canada, a typical gas furnace must have a minimum AFUE of 95% to be considered energy efficient.

 What determines furnace efficiency?